kaliop/EzOptionFieldTypeBundle/README.md

 License
 -------

-This bundle is released under the MIT license.
+This bundle is released under the GNU GPL license.
 See the included [LICENSE](LICENSE) file for more information.